Anne de Joyeuse: Fidelity network

 To this end Arques secured the elevation of Aymar de Chaste and Jacques de Budos to gentilhomme de la chambre (gentleman of the chamber).
 Budos was a baron from Languedoc and distant relative of Arques.
 At Arques' request he would become a vicomte in 1583.
 At his request the governor of Narbonne the baron de Rieux became a chevalier de l'Ordre du Saint-Esprit (knight of the order of the Holy Spirit) in 1585.
 Rieux was a key ally of the Joyeuse family in Languedoc.
-He would follow this by securing two further appointments to the order in 1586 for lieutenant-generals of Normandie: the seigneur de Pierrecourt and Carrouges.
+He would follow this by securing two further appointments to the order in 1586 for lieutenant-generals of Normandy: the seigneur de Pierrecourt and Carrouges.
 In a conversation with the Savoyard ambassador Lucinge in 1585, Arques boasted that even the lowest man in the network he had built would bring 400 gentleman in support of him if required.
 He targeted also nobles that appeared to be at risk of defecting to the Catholic ligue, such as Manou and La Châtre.
 This policy had great success for the king, the duke of Guise finding himself able to count on almost no figures in the court by 1586, forcing him to look elsewhere to secure his power.
 Looking at the networks in totality, Arques' would be relatively geographically diverse, while Épernon's was more concentrated among the nobility of the south west.

 In total Henri envisaged that the two men would assist in the reintegration of principal provinces whose connections to the crown had been damaged by the years of civil war.
 They would also be guides for the nobility, steering the institution away from the Lorraine Catholic party, the Protestants and the party of the king's brother Alençon.